 Rooibos tea is packed with antioxidants which slows down the ageing process and boosts the immune system.
 Researchers in South Africa have found that the local herb helps slow down the degeneration of fat cells inhibiting the formation of wrinkles.
 Rooibos tea is one of the most potent beverages that keeps the body young as it seeks out free radicals that damage the skin, hair, bones and other organs.

 Despite so many health benefits, this red beverage does have a few side effects also.
-Due to its powerful properties, rooibos tea can interfere with the procedure of chemotherapy.
-It might not be a good idea to consume rooibos tea if you have hormone-sensitive cancer like breast cancer as red tea has also shown estrogenic activities in certain studies.
+Due to its powerful properties, Rooibos tea can interfere with the procedure of chemotherapy.
+It might not be a good idea to consume Rooibos tea if you have hormone-sensitive cancer like breast cancer as red bush tea has also shown estrogenic activities in certain studies.
 It may also cause liver toxicity.
 In such cases, do reach out to an oncologist.

-It’s time to add red tea to your daily diet!
+It’s time to add red bush tea to your daily diet!